gamefootage/ben-kellys-personal-portfolio/README.md

 >       5. As a first time user, I would like to see Ben's relevant social media and business related accounts, to determine if they are known and trustworthy.

 >    - ### Returning User Goals
->       1. As a returning user, I want to be able to quickly access the relevant part of the site and the information I would like to access.
+>       1. As a returning user, I want to be able to quickly get to the part of the site I need and the information I would like to access.
 >       2. As a returning user, I want to be able to remember how to navigate and use the site with little to no effort.
 >       3. As a returning user, I want to still be impressed at the layout and colour scheme of the site.
 >       4. As a returning user, I want to be able to quickly access Ben's social links if I have forgotten or misplaced them.